captbaritone/webamp/README.md

 Check out this Twitter thread for an illustrated list of features: https://twitter.com/captbaritone/status/961274714013319168

-## Use Winamp2-js in your own project
+## Use Webamp in your own project

-I've tried to make it possible to include Winamp2-js in your own project.
+I've tried to make it possible to include Webamp in your own project.

 See the [usage documentation](./docs/usage.md) for more information.